devanshiverma10/Customer-Insights-Dashboard/README.md

 Developed an interactive Customer Insights Dashboard using the AdventureWorksDW dataset to analyze customer demographics, purchasing behavior, and revenue contribution.
 The dashboard provides meaningful insights into customer segmentation, family-based purchasing patterns, age-group revenue trends, and top-performing customers to support data-driven business decisions.

 ### 2. Tech Stack
-The dashboard was built using the following tools and technologies:
+The dashboard was built using the following tools and technologies:<br>

-📊 Power BI Desktop – Main data visualization platform used to build the dashboard and reports.
+📊 Power BI Desktop – Main data visualization platform used to build the dashboard and reports.<br>
-📂 Power Query – Used for data cleaning, transformation, and preprocessing.
+📂 Power Query – Used for data cleaning, transformation, and preprocessing.<br>
-🧠 DAX (Data Analysis Expressions) – Used to create calculated columns, measures, KPIs, and dynamic filtering logic.
+🧠 DAX (Data Analysis Expressions) – Used to create calculated columns, measures, KPIs, and dynamic filtering logic.<br>
-📝 Data Modeling – Relationships were created between fact and dimension tables for proper aggregation and cross-filtering.
+📝 Data Modeling – Relationships were created between fact and dimension tables for proper aggregation and cross-filtering.<br>
 📁 File Format – .pbix for development and .pdf/.png for dashboard preview and reporting.

 ### 3. Features / Highlights